SOAR Analysis Template for Strategic Planning

 Step 1: SOAR Analysis

-In the first page of this template, , you want to understand the different ideas of each part of the SOAR Analysis and what they are made of.
+In the first page of this , you want to identify the four quadrants.
 Once you have an understanding of your company’s Strengths, Opportunities, Aspirations, you can find which Results you would want your organization to deliver upon.

 The will help you and your team map out an analysis of things your organization may want to achieve.